 7. What was your most memorable Symphony experience?

 Kalsi: My favorite instrument is the piano.
-Any piano concerto by Beethoven are my favorite.
-My most memorable performance of a piano concerto was performed by Alicia de La Rocha.
+Any piano concerto by Beethoven is my favorite.
+My most memorable performance of a piano concerto was performed by Alicia de Larrocha.
 Her style was so clean and flawless.
-She really was not dramatic or full of flare at all but her playing was amazing to me.
-I also really enjoyed to seeing Emanuel Ax and Andrea Watts perform.
+She really was not dramatic or full of flare at all, but her playing was amazing to me.
+I also really enjoyed seeing Emanuel Ax and Andre Watts perform.

 8. Are there other Music programs that you support?